EatTechDad/homeassistant/README.md

 # EatTechDad > Home Assistant

 Blueprints, scripts, and config I actually run in my own house.
-Everything here has a full write-up on [eattechdad.com](https://eattechdad.com).
+Some code here will have a full write-up on [eattechdad.com](https://eattechdad.com).

 Nothing in this repo is theoretical.
 If it's here, it's because I needed it, built it, and it's still running.